alfabr90/sparkquantum/README.md

 ```

-For more detailed examples, the user may refer to the files in the `examples` directory.
+For more detailed examples (e.g., of how to use profiling and mesh percolations), the user may refer to the files in the `examples` directory.

 ## Configuration Parameters